Frequently Asked Questions

 • How should I prepare for my session?

-Once you book, you'll receive a detailed prep guide with wardrobe tips, grooming suggestions, and creative inspiration.
-I also offer personalized planning support to help you present your strongest, most authentic self.
+It depends on the individual, but I can help with as much or as little as needed with wardrobe tips, grooming suggestions, and creative inspiration.
+Planning support is optimized to help you present your strongest, most authentic self.

 • I’m an actor in need of a combination of looks and locations, including formal studio and outdoor sessions.
 Is that doable and what is the cost?